Lokeshnp/Lokeshnp/README.md

 - 👋 Hi, I’m @Lokeshnp
+- I have 4.5 years of experience in software testing
 - 👀 I’m interested in UI and API Automation
-- 🌱 I’m currently learning Cucumber Framework
+- 🌱 I have designed Keyword Driven Framework
+- I have designed Hybrid Framework(POM+Data Driven)
+- I have designed TDD & BDD Frameworks
+- I have automated REST API using RestAssured tool
-- I have 4.3 years of experience in software testing
+- I have experience in TestNG, Cucumber, Gauge Frameworks

 <!---
 Lokeshnp/Lokeshnp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.